Snowflake-Labs/sfquickstarts/site/devlabs/ingestion_real_time_cdc_with_hvr.md

 2. Find the job with \*-cap-\* in its name, Right click and select Start

-### STEP 4: Initial Data Load and Location Synchronization
+### Step 4: Initial Data Load and Location Synchronization

 #### Initial data load